-"The color of period blood is really determined by how long the blood has remained in your uterus and vagina," Janelle Mary Jackman, MD, FACOG, a board-certified ob-gyn and minimally invasive reproductive surgeon, tells POPSUGAR.
+For the most part, "the color of period blood is really determined by how long the blood has remained in your uterus and vagina," Janelle Mary Jackman, MD, FACOG, a board-certified ob-gyn and minimally invasive reproductive surgeon, tells POPSUGAR.
 "It gets darker due to the oxidization of blood — the longer it stays around before it is discharged."
+In some cases, the color of period blood can be indicative of other things going on in your body, such as an infection, low estrogen, or ovulation.

 The duration, flow, and even the color of your period is extremely individual, but California-based ob-gyn Kendra Segura, MD, MPH, FACOG, explains that periods will often start out pink on the first day, then turn bright red for a few days, followed by dark red on the heaviest day, and finally, brown or black for the remaining day or two.
 POPSUGAR asked the experts what each of these different period colors mean, so you know exactly what to expect.